 Digital companion: ENAP | Editorial Networks of the Antebellum African American Press

-Digital humanities, public humanities, crowdsourcing, social network analysis, data visualization, digital storytelling,
+Digital Humanities, public humanities, crowdsourcing, social network analysis, data visualization, data curation, digital storytelling, digital cultural studies.

-“To Organize, Organize, ORGANIZE: the Colored Conventions, Then and Now,” Digital Dialogues, Maryland Institute for Technology in the Humanities (MITH), University of Maryland, 2016.
+“To Organize, Organize, ORGANIZE: the Colored Conventions, Then and Now,” talk at Maryland Institute for Technology in the Humanities, University of Maryland.
 Video.

-“Restoring the Social Justice Narrative to the Colored Conventions Movement,” Speaker, NEH ODH Summer Institute for Advanced Topics in the Digital Humanities: “Space and Place in Africana/Black Studies,” Purdue University, 2016.
+“Restoring the Social Justice Narrative to the Colored Conventions Movement,” Speaker, NEH ODH Summer Institute for Advanced Topics in the Digital Humanities: “Space and Place in Africana/Black Studies,” Purdue University.

 NEH Summer Institute, “City of Print: New York & the Periodical Press,” 2015.